n0land0/fact-distract/README.md

 - Building with Context from the beginning of the project
 - Hitting the ground running with Router 6 just a couple days after it was released
 - Getting my first responsive design for mobile done
+- Building a hamburger menu
+- Getting familiar with GSAP

 ## Challenges